fcdoc/doc/en/flashduty/mixin/single_sign_on/openldap.md

 ```

 > [!NOTE]
-> Replace "password" with the desired password
+> Replace password with the password you want to set

-## Service Startup
+## Service Start
 Save the above configuration file as docker-compose.yml.
-In the directory containing the configuration file, open a terminal or command prompt and run the following command to start the service:
+In the directory where the configuration file is located, open a terminal or command prompt and run the following command to start the service:
 ```
 docker-compose up
 ```

-If you wish to run the service in the background, you can add the -d flag:
+If you want to run the service in the background, you can add the -d flag:
 ```
 docker-compose up -d
 ```

-View Service Status:
+Check Service Status:
-Use the following command to check the service status:
+Use the following command to check the status of the service:
 ```
 docker-compose ps
 ```

-Stop the Service:
+Stop Service:
-To stop the service, use the following command:
+When you want to stop the service, use the following command:
 ```
 docker-compose down
 ```

-## Login to OpenLDAP:
+## Log in to OpenLDAP
-Access http://ip:8088/ in your browser and log in using the username cn=admin,dc=flashduty,dc=com and the password xxx.
+Visit http://ip:8088/ in the browser and log in using the username cn=admin,dc=flashduty,dc=com and password xxx.

 ## OpenLDAP Configuration
 ### Add Groups and Users